wanamelon/prototype_monorepo/roller/dev_notes.md

 [ ] Items: We deal more "damage" (downlevel coin more) [ ] Items: Increase our hitbox size
 [ ] Items: Spawn a bounce pillar
-[ ] Items: Grow the crop you roll over
+[ ] Items: Chance grow the crop you roll over
 [X] Items: Chance to spawn a new crop when ball bounce [X] Items: Speed on kill a crop
 [X] Items: Increase stamina